 Two Wetherspoon pubs in Tameside have flushed out the competition to receive high acclaim in this year's Loo of the Year Awards.

-The Ash Tree on Wellington Road in Ashton and The Society Rooms on Grosvenor Street in Stalybridge have each been awarded a platinum rating by inspectors in the national awards for the quality and standard of their toilets.
+The Ash Tree on Wellington Road in Ashton and The Society Rooms on Grosvenor Street in Stalybridge have each been awarded a platinum rating by inspectors for the quality and standards of their toilets.

 The awards are aimed at highlighting and improving standards of 'away from home' toilet provision across the UK.

-Loo of the Year Awards inspectors make unannounced visits to thousands of toilets in order to judge them.
+Loo of the Year Awards inspectors make unannounced visits to thousands of toilets at sites across the UK, in order to judge them.

 The toilets are judged against numerous criteria, including décor and maintenance, cleanliness, accessibility, hand washing and drying equipment and overall management.